 Being a clerk, Bob was not involved in action against the Japanese.
 But, Bob lived through the daily strafing and bombing by Japanese planes.
 He and the other soldiers would listen to Tokyo Rose on the radio.
 She told them to surrender and they would be treated well.
 She also told them that they would be sent home.
 By what she said, Bob was sure she knew of the food situation.
 By this time, they were eating anything that moved.

-On April 9, 1942, the word came down of the surrender.
-The tankers destroyed their tanks but remained at their bivouac.
-When the Japanese arrived the next day, they took whatever they wanted from the Prisoners of War.
-Afterward, A Company made its way down to Mariveles.
-There, they were searched again.
+When the Japanese arrived on April 11, they took whatever they wanted from the Prisoners of War.
+Afterward, A Company made its way down to Mariveles where they were searched again.
 Bob recalled that the Japanese took what they wanted from what the Americans still had.
+They were then ordered to Mariveles at the southern tip of Bataan.

 It was at Mariveles that Bob and the other members of A Company began the death march.
 A Company was broken up into different groups.
 Some men finished the march in days, while others took weeks.
 Bob and the rest of the company marched up the eastern road.
 Bob attempted to keep his distance from the guards so he stayed in the center or front of the group.